Public participation (decision making): Corporate participation

-Cross cultural objective participation
+Cross-cultural participation

 A cultural variation of participation can be seen through the actions of Indigenous American Cultures.
 Participation draws from two aspects: respect and commitment to their community and family.
 The respect is seen through their participation in non-obligated participation in various aspects of their lives, ranging from housework to fieldwork.

 Often the participation in these communities is a social interaction occurring as a progression for the community, rather than that of the individual.
 Participation in these communities can serve as a "learning service".
 This learning ranges from everyday activities, in which community members gain a new skill to complete a task or participate through social events to keep their cultural practices alive.
 These social participation events allow newer generations to see the events and learn from this ongoing participation to continue these practices.
-Although there are different domains and objectives of participation in these communities, the bottom line to this participation is that it is non obligated and often community orientated.
+Although there are different domains and objectives of participation in these communities, the bottom line to this participation is that it is non obligated and often community oriented.

-A social interaction that continues to thrive because of this high level of non-obligation is the everyday action of translating.
+One social interaction that continues to thrive because of this high level of non-obligation is the everyday act of translating.

 Objectives of participation

 Participation activities may be motivated from an administrative perspective or a citizen perspective on a governmental, corporate or social level.
 From the administrative viewpoint, participation can build public support for activities.
 It can educate the public about an agency's activities.
 It can also facilitate useful information exchange regarding local conditions.
 Furthermore, participation is often legally mandated.
 From the citizen viewpoint, participation enables individuals and groups to influence agency decisions in a representational manner.
-The different types of political participation depends on the motivation.
-When a group is determined to work to solve a community problem, there can be led marches to work for candidates.
+The different types of political participation depend on motivation.
+When a group is determined to work to solve a community problem, this may include organizing marches or campaigning for candidates.
 Most immigrant racial groups have higher motivation since there is an increase in geographical dispersion and are faster growing racial groups.
 How well participation can influence the relation between citizen and their local government, how it increases trust and boosts peoples willingness to participate Giovanni Allegretti explains in an interview using the example of participatory budgeting.